protocol/web3-dev-team/proposals/Symbiosis Protocol.md

 #### Example: Symbiont leveraging multiple hosts

 A symbiont on a phone may be paired with a host on a laptop to leverage improved capabilities when the two are on a same wifi network.
-At the same time a symbiont on the phone can be paired with a remote host over the internet to allowing all user devices to sync on the go.
+At the same time a symbiont on the phone can be paired with a remote host over the internet to allow all user devices to sync on the go.

 #### Example: Web content leveraging IPFS Desktop